-Talent · 5 MIN READ · AMY ROSSI · AUG 6, 2019 · TAGS: Career / Employee retention / Great place to work / Management
+Talent · 5 MIN READ · AMY ROSSI · AUG 6, 2019 · TAGS: Careers / Employee retention / Great place to work / Management

 I’ve got a confession: I’m terrible at relaxing.
 In fact, one of my college entrance essays centered around the fact that I have a hard time sitting still.
 And I once had a roommate look at me and ask, “Do you ever just sit down and do nothing?!”
 Sure, sometimes I sit to watch Netflix and Hulu, but I’m usually folding clothes or thinking about next week’s carpool schedule for my kids at the same time.

 Let’s just say I’m grateful I discovered the many benefits of yoga years ago.

 But this blog post isn’t about my struggle with knowing how and when to slow down.
 It’s about what happened when I finally took a real vacation — one that involved me and my family with zero cell phone or internet services for a whole seven days.

 Our view on vacays

 At Expel, we believe in the importance of taking vacation.
 It’s so important to us that we’ve included it in our Palimpsest (no, we didn’t make up a word) — it’s a document our executive team developed together, and it outlines what we value about our culture and describes the way we want to work with each other.
 Among many other attributes we value here, our Palimpsest makes it clear that all employees should feel not just comfortable but encouraged to take the vacation time they need.

 But here’s the thing: Words are just words — in a Palimpsest or anywhere else — unless what you do aligns with what you say (and what you tell everyone else).
 The TL;DR is this: If I want other people on my team to take real vacations where they truly unplug and stop worrying about whatever’s happening back at the office, then I’ve got to do the same.
 There’s nothing worse than the leader who wants people to do as they say and not as they do.